tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_combine_swagger_and_guide.md

     ...
 ```

 The result was to compress much of the information into a single button that, which clicked, expanded with more details.
 By incorporating expand/collapse sections from Bootstrap, you can add a ton of information in this description section.
-Reference the needed JavaScript in the header or footer of the same index.html file where you referenced your Swagger.yaml file.
+(Reference the needed JavaScript in the header or footer of the same index.html file where you referenced your Swagger.yaml file.)

 Additionally, you can include modals that appear when clicked.
 Modals are dialog windows that dim the background outside the dialog window.
 Again, you can include all the JavaScript you want in the index.html file of the Swagger UI project.

 {:. tip}
 If you incorporate Bootstrap, you will likely need to restrict the namespace so that it doesn't affect other elements in the Swagger UI display.
 See [How to Isolate Bootstrap CSS to Avoid Conflicts](https://formden.com/blog/isolate-bootstrap) for details on how to do this.

 Overall, I recommend trying to put all your information in the spec first.
-If you have an extremely complex API or just an API that has a lot of extra information not relevant to the spec, then you can look for alternative approaches.
-But try to spec first.
+If you have a complex API or just an API that has a lot of extra information not relevant to the spec, then you can look for alternative approaches.
+But try to fit it into the spec first.
 This keeps your information close to the source.

-Additionally, there are just too many benefits to using a spec that you will miss out on if you choose another approach.
+Overall, there are just too many benefits to using a spec that you will miss out on if you choose another approach.
 When you store your information in a spec, many other tools can parse the spec and output the display.

-For example, [Spectacle](https://github.com/sourcey/spectacle) is a project that builds an output from a Swagger file.
+For example, [Spectacle](https://github.com/sourcey/spectacle) is a project that builds an output from a Swagger file with zero coding or other technical expertise.
 More and more tools are coming out that allow you to import your Swagger spec.
-For example, see [Lucybot](http://lucybot.com/), [Restlet Studio](https://studio.restlet.com), the [Swagger UI responsive theme](https://github.com/jensoleg/swagger-ui), [Material Swagger UI](https://github.com/legendecas/material-swagger-ui), [DynamicAPIs](https://www.dynamicapis.com), [Run in Postman](https://www.getpostman.com/docs/postman_for_publishers/run_button/creating_run_button), and more.
+For example, see [Lucybot](http://lucybot.com/), [Restlet Studio](https://studio.restlet.com), the [Swagger UI responsive theme](https://github.com/jensoleg/swagger-ui), [Material Swagger UI](https://github.com/legendecas/material-swagger-ui), [DynamicAPIs](https://www.dynamicapis.com), [Run in Postman](https://www.getpostman.com/docs/postman_for_publishers/run_button/creating_run_button), [SwaggerHub](pubapis_swaggerhub_smartbear.html), and more.
 They all read the Swagger spec.

-In fact, importing or reading a Swagger spec file is almost becoming a standard.
+In fact, importing or reading a Swagger spec file is almost becoming a standard among API doc tools.
 Putting your content in the Swagger spec format allows you to separate your content from the presentation layer, instantly taking advantage of any new API tooling or platform that can parse the spec.

 ## Store content in YAML files (Jekyll solution)

-Another approach might be to store your descriptions and other info in data yaml files in your project, and then include them in your spec.
+Another approach for integrating Swagger's output with your other docs might be to store your descriptions and other info in data yaml files in your project, and then include the data references in your spec.
 I'm most familiar with Jekyll, so I'll describe the process using Jekyll (but similar techniques exist for other static site generators).

 In Jekyll, you can store content in YAML files in your \_data folder.
 For example, suppose you have  file called parameters.yml inside \_data with the following content: